 Intermittent fasting is a missile.
 If your enemy is, say, weight gain, and you’re feeling fit enough to fight, it can be a great weapon to have in your arsenal.
 However, like any weapon, it can disastrously blow up… right in your face.

-While we cover intermittent fasting in depth in the Ditch Your Nutritionist course, today we’re talking about the basics: when intermittent fasting is a good idea, and when it absolutely is not.
+While I cover intermittent fasting in depth in the Ditch Your Nutritionist course, today I’m talking about the basics: when intermittent fasting is a good idea, and when it absolutely is not.

 Intermittent fasting is a form of fasting that involves limiting the time during the day in which you eat food, thus limiting the time you engage the digestive system.
 An example of this might be eating dinner on Tuesday night, then skipping breakfast and lunch on Wednesday in favor of butter coffee for breakfast, & celery juice for lunch, then eating a large, high calorie dinner that evening.
 In that situation, you’ve basically completed an intermittent fast of nearly 24 hours.